lsandig/Kirstine.jl/docs/src/tutorial.md

 nothing # hide
 ```

-Note that the name `:dose` does not necessarily have to match the field name of the `SigEmaxCovariate`.
+(Note that the name `:dose` does not necessarily have to match the field name of the `SigEmaxCovariate`.)

 A design will then be a discrete probability measure with atoms (design points) from `dr`,
 and a design point is represented by a `Vector{Float64}`.
-In our simple model, this vector has length `1`.
+In our simple model, these vector have length `1`.

 Finally, we need to specify how a design point maps to a `SigEmaxCovariate`.
 Here, the design region is simply the interval of possible doses.
-This means we can just copy the only element of the design point
+This means that we can just copy the only element of the design point
 into the covariate's `dose` field.
 To do this, we subtype [`CovariateParameterization`](@ref)
 and define a method for `Kirstine.update_model_covariate!`.